-The two ways to create a keyframe in a track are:
+The following are means of creating a keyframe on a track:

-- Using Edit Mode Add in the editor window to click a location within a track. - Using the keyframe widget to create a keyframe at the playhead location.
+- Using Edit Mode Add in the editor window to click a location within a track. - Using the keyframe controller to create a keyframe at the playhead location. - · Using the insert keyframe function.